Kourtney Kardashian Flaunts Amazing Curves And Toned Abs In Floral Bikini

 “Love my little stripes,” replied Kourtney.

 In 2018, E!
 News revealed how the 40-year-old is able to maintain her amazing body.
 The reality star limits her consumption of dairy, sugar, and gluten.
 She also works out at least five times per week.
 She noted that she has made it a point to prioritize exercising, as it has done wonders for her physical and mental health.
-During her workouts, the television personality typically starts with a cardio warmup.
+During her workouts, the television personality typically starts with a cardio warm-up.
 Kourtney reportedly tones up using kettlebells, sandbags, and resistance bands.

 To see more of Kourtney, be sure to watch the upcoming season of Keeping Up with the Kardashians, airing September 15 on the E!
 Network.